-7 Easy Ways for Entrepreneurs to Boost Motivation Every Day
+7 Easy Ways for Entrepreneurs to Boost Motivation Every Day Staying motivated is a daily choice to see the significance in what others could grind you down.

 In my years as an entrepreneur, author and business advisor, I have seen others fail and had countless failures of my own.
 I have stayed up endless late nights working on a new project, only to rip it apart and start all over again.
 I've heard "no" more times than I can count.
 But through all of the trials and tribulations of being my own boss, I have learned one important lesson: staying motivated is a daily choice.